 Ice cooking is always a favourite with my son and his friends.
 Supply them with some different sized bowls and jugs and kitchen utensils.
 A big bowl of ice and a jug of water and they will cook to their heart's content, practising all those handy skills such as pouring and scooping whilst they are at it.

 An obvious one here is making mud pies, hours can fly by when making a cake shop full of mud pies and cakes.

 Getting the child involved with the gardening, from planting seeds to pulling weeds and of course harvesting the fruit of your labours.

 Cooking!
-There is nothing quite like coking on an open fire, there are many simple camp recipes you can try, of course s'mores will always be the favourite.
+There is nothing quite like cooking on an open fire, there are many simple camp recipes you can try, of course, s'mores will always be the favourite.

 Outside is a great place for sensory exploration.
 If you have a herb garden, take a few leaves and ask the child to smell one then go and find the plant it came from, without looking at the leaf that they are smelling.

 Free play with rocks, stones, small branches and shells are also lovely ways to incorporate the senses.